emanisgrand/Palette-Swapping/README.md

 We want to resolve the problem of multiple draw calls for each instance of the same texture.
 And we will.

-We create a new public property to allow us to cache a texture.
+- We create a new public property to allow us to cache a texture.

-I moved quite a few things around.
-Review the code and the video.

-NullReferenceException: Object reference not set to an instance of an object
+- Fixed the NullReferenceException: Object reference not set to an instance of an object

 PaletteSwapper.SwapColors (ColorPalette palette) (at Assets/Scripts/PaletteSwapper.cs:29)